 Entity Performance

 The Entity Performance tab provides options for improving the runtime performance (reducing CPU usage) for an entity.
-This tab is only needed for games which include a very large number of entities (typically many hundreds or thousands of instances).
+This tab is only needed for games which include a large number of entities (typically many hundreds or thousands of instances).
 Common types of entities which benefit from this tab are enemies and bullets.

-Entities and objects within entities, such as Sprites, inherit from the PositionedObject class and have default engine-level functionality for applying velocity, rotation, acceleration, drag, and attachments.
-Although this functionality does not take much time to perform on a single entity, some games may include thousands of entities.
 In this case, the number of update calls may impact a game's framerate.
 If a game includes entities which are completely static (do not move after being created), then every instance of this type of entity can be converted to manually updated, which means that engine-level updates are disabled.
-Manually updated entities have minimal resource requirements, allowing games to instantiate tends of thousands of instances at once.
+Manually updated entities have minimal resource requirements, allowing games to instantiate tens of thousands of instances at once.
 Entities generate a ConvertToManuallyUpdated method which converts the entity itself and any contained objects to manually updated.
-In many cases entities require some of the automatic update logic provided by the engine, but not all.
-For example, a Bullet entity which moves along a straight line after being created requires velocity to be applied every frame, but does not require acceleration, drag, rotational velocity, or attachment logic.
-This mixed-case is very common, and this is the case where the Entity Performance tab can be used.
-By default, entities are fully-managed by the engine.
-For example, the following image shows a Bullet entity and its default Entity Performance tab.
+This method can be used if your entity requires no every-frame management.
+However, these situations tend to be fairly rare.

 Notice that the entity itself has its own management settings, and each object within the entity (SpriteInstance and CircleInstance) also have their own management settings.